-Buddhism teaches that the state of mind at the moment of death is crucial to one's future incarnation ‘the most important mind of one’s whole life’.
+Buddhism teaches that the state of mind at the moment of death is crucial to one’s future incarnation.
 It also teaches that one experiences a sequence of encounters in which choices are offered.
-Vairochana, a buddha, is Wagner's 'guide' who clarifies the choices and Wagner eventually decides that his failure to compose the noble Die Sieger must be remedied.
-He therefore 'creates' the opera - and it happens.
-From time to time Wagner intervenes and reacts to this show, which only he can see.
-Cosima, the housemaid, the doctor and Carrie Pringle the singer who, controversially, visits that morning, can none of them really understand what Wagner is talking about.
+Vairochana, a Buddha, is Wagner’s guide.
+He clarifies the choices and Wagner decides that his failure to compose his opera Die Sieger (The Victors) must be remedied.
+He therefore creates the opera in his dying moments and it unfolds before him.
+To the distress and confusion of Cosima, Betty the housemaid, Doctor Keppler and Carrie, Wagner from time to time reacts to the performance, which only he can see.

-Prakriti is a serving girl in a poor inn.
-Ananda, a young monk, disciple and cousin of the Buddha, enters and asks for a cup of water.
-Prakriti tells him that this is no place for him.
-However, Ananda replies that he does not care what sort of place it is, he merely needs some water.
-Prakriti gives it to him and falls in love.
+Pakati is a serving girl in an inn.
+A young monk Ananda, disciple and cousin of the Buddha, asks for a cup of water.
+Pakati tells him that this is no place for him.
+Ananda replies that he does not care what sort of place it is; he merely needs some water.
+Pakati gives it to him and falls in love.

-Prakriti's mother encourages her daughter's desires and invites Ananda – ‘Prince Siddharta's cousin’ – to a meal.
-During his visit Prakriti and Ananda fall increasingly under love’s spell and at the last moment the Buddha appears, unseen by Ananda, and gives Ananda a Tantric vision of Prakriti, in which she appears as the awesomely beautiful and terrifying goddess Vajrayogini.
-Ananda prostrates before this awe- inspiring projection of his mind and leaves.
-Prakriti returns to her ordinary appearance.
+Pakati’s mother invites Ananda to a meal.
+As he and Pakati fall increasingly in love with one another, the Buddha gives Ananda a vision of Pakati, in which she appears as the awesomely beautiful and terrifying goddess Vajrayogini.
+Ananda is overwhelmed by this awe-inspiring projection of his mind and leaves.
+Pakati resumes her ordinary appearance.

-Wagner weakens and doubts that the work was really his choice.
+Wagner grows weaker and begins to doubt that this work was really his choice.
 Finally he is reconciled with Cosima and asks her forgiveness.
-Under Vairochana’s guidance, Wagner peacefully passes away.
+Under Vairochana’s guidance, Wagner peacefully dies.

 Conductor Nicholas Collon